 “Is it as you remember it?” the captain asked.
-He snatched a passing crewman by his sleeve, giving orders to unwind two anchor chains

 His king father hadn’t been there on the docks that day, wrathful as he had been with his decision to defy him in the first place and leave for Parlisis’ foreign war.
-His absence had been a statement, and that statement remained as bitter as it had when he boarded his galley.

 Yet there were fonder memories.
 Jason had married the love of his youth in this kingdom.
 No one knew of it beyond husband and wife—not even his half-brothers.

 His last night in Loran had been with her, curled against each other on a fountain’s edge.
 The fountain water lapping on limestone sounded as real to him now as the waves breaking under The Adventure.
 If he closed his eyes, he could still smell the intoxicating rose perfume thickest around her neck, feel the canopy of her golden hair, taste the beeswax on her lips.
-Jason tugged on his bronze wedding ring.
+Jason tugged on his silverstone wedding ring.

 I take you as husband, and love you forever, his secret wife had whispered in his ear, coiling her legs around his waist as she yielded to his loins with a moan.
 I give my heart to you and no one else.
 I love you Jason, always.
 I love you.

 Merman Jarrod jolted him with a hearty slap on his back.
 “Lucky for you, eh?”